Who I Work With...

 -

-Are uncomfortable with holistic or integrative modalities (IFS, EMDR, or KAP).
+Are uncomfortable with integrative or experiential approaches (IFS, EMDR, or KAP).

 Understanding Attachment & Relational Trauma